Hiwen-STEM/MaxHeap/README.md

 	   	   +value = node value to be searched for...

   ## def getMaxValue(INFO)
-     +returns the max value or -1 if no values are present.
+     +returns the max value or None if no values are present.
      	      +INFO = information list

   ## def ExtractMaxValue(INFO)